jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `max-regions` attribute of the `buffer-cache` resource of the `undertow` subsystem
 Can you get the max-regions attribute of the myBufferCache buffer-cache resource of the undertow subsystem ?
 Can you get the max regions attribute of the myBufferCache buffer cache resource of the undertow subsystem ?
+## syntax of the operation to get the `security-manager` subsystem
+Can you get the security-manager subsystem?
+Can you get the security-manager?
+Can you retrieve all the attributes of the security-manager subsystem?
 ## syntax of the operation to get the `maximum-permissions` attribute of the `default` `deployment-permissions` resource of the `security-manager` subsystem
 Can you get the maximum-permissions attribute of the myDefault default myDeploymentPermissions deployment-permissions resource of the security-manager subsystem ?
 Can you get the maximum permissions attribute of the myDefault default myDeploymentPermissions deployment permissions resource of the security manager subsystem ?
 ## syntax of the operation to get the `minimum-permissions` attribute of the `default` `deployment-permissions` resource of the `security-manager` subsystem
 Can you get the minimum-permissions attribute of the myDefault default myDeploymentPermissions deployment-permissions resource of the security-manager subsystem ?
 Can you get the minimum permissions attribute of the myDefault default myDeploymentPermissions deployment permissions resource of the security manager subsystem ?
+## syntax of the operation to get the `datasources` subsystem
+Can you get the datasources subsystem?
+Can you get the datasources?
+Can you retrieve all the attributes of the datasources subsystem?
 ## syntax of the operation to get the `installed-drivers` attribute of the `datasources` subsystem
 Can you get the installed-drivers attribute of the datasources subsystem?
 Can you get the installed drivers attribute of the datasources subsystem?